-The individual’s has the authority to accept previous experience and training as an alternate method for meeting the requirements contained in this manual chapter.
+The individual’s branch chief has the authority to accept previous experience and training as an alternate method for meeting the requirements contained in this manual chapter.
 Justification for accepting previous experience and training to meet program requirements must be documented and recorded in the individual’s training record.
-Forms for documenting the equivalency justification each qualification journal.
-Supervisors and training coordinators are encouraged to engage the staff of the T if needed when evaluating the suitability of previous work experience and training.
+Forms for documenting the equivalency justification are in each qualification journal.
+For individuals who are in the RI-CBQ, branch chiefs should document previous work experience within the CLE.
+Supervisors and training coordinators are encouraged to engage the staff of the TTC if needed when evaluating the suitability of previous work experience and training.

 The individual’s division director may request that the individual demonstrate the appropriate level of knowledge or skill by successfully completing an equivalency examination.
 Requests for equivalency examinations should be made by the individual’s supervisor to the Associate Director for Human Resources Training and Development.